rekalogika/reconstitutor/README.md

   entities.

-These days we usually call the process *hydration*. *Reconstitution* is the term used by Eric Evans in *Domain-Driven Design: Tackling Complexity in the Heart of Software*.
+These days we usually call the process *hydration*. *Reconstitution* is the term used by Eric Evans in *"Domain-Driven Design: Tackling Complexity in the Heart of Software"*.

 Features
 --------